I like to think about the “beauty of little.” Few people, a few close friends, a few adventures. So often I’ve been told, “Come on, do more!”

 But inside that “little,” I have the chance to be “everything.”
 To be fully present and fully aware.

-Also, my batteries don’t last that long!
-Every single thing carries a very specific weight for us neurodivergent folks, for a thousand different reasons.
-If you’ve made it this far, I’m guessing you’ve read some of the other things I’ve written (I hope).
+My batteries don’t last that long!
+Every single thing carries a very specific weight for us neurodivergent folks.
 Trying to understand concepts that don’t come naturally to me, or other people’s expressions and feelings, takes a lot of energy.
-Managing social situations, with all their chaos, drains even more.
+Managing social situations drains even more.
 And anything unexpected usually drains me further.
-There are endless examples… and when the batteries run out, it usually means “overload.”

 So “little” means being able to give 100% to what really matters.
 Sometimes I manage it, sometimes it feels impossible.
 But I love the “little”.

 And if I ask you “how are you?”, it’s because I’m really asking you.
 It means you’re part of my huge “little,” which I take care of almost obsessively.
-Otherwise, it means I’ve chosen to make the effort, because my batteries aren’t unlimited.
-If I’m asking you, don’t brush it off and don’t think I’m weird.
-On the contrary, it means I value you so much that I’m investing every bit of me, every bit of Alessio.
+If I’m asking you, don’t brush it off — it means I value you so much that I’m investing every bit of me, every bit of Alessio.